voxel51/fiftyone/docs/source/teams/migrations.rst

 .. note::

-    You can find your `TOKEN` by logging into the FiftyOne Teams App and clicking on the :ref:`account icon <teams-python-sdk>` in the upper right.
+    You can find your `TOKEN` by logging into the FiftyOne Enterprise App and clicking on the :ref:`account icon <teams-python-sdk>` in the upper right.

 .. _teams-upgrading: